smallbigcake/CybersecurityStudy/CISSP/domain/7-security-operations.md

 Depending on the type of crime, there may be physical evidence like fingerprints, hair, or DNA to be collected, which is not only outside the scope of most CISSP’s knowledge but entirely outside the scope of digital forensics.
 Such an investigation is likely to involve a multidisciplinary team of professionals with law enforcement backgrounds, and the CISSP’s role will be to support and comply with any requests from these professionals.

+#### Admissible Evidence

+There are three basic requirements for evidence to be introduced into a court of law.
+To be considered admissible evidence, it must meet all three of these requirements, as determined by a judge, prior to being discussed in open court:

+* The evidence must be _relevant_ to determining a fact.
+* The fact that the evidence seeks to determine must be _material_ (that is, related) to the case.
+* The evidence must be _competent_, meaning it must have been obtained legally.
+Evidence that results from an illegal search would be inadmissible because it is not competent.

+#### Type of Evidence

+##### Real Evidence

+Real evidence (also known as object evidence) consists of things that may actually be brought into a court of law.
+In common criminal proceedings, this may include items such as a murder weapon, clothing, or other physical objects.
+In a computer crime case, real evidence might include seized computer equipment, such as a keyboard with fingerprints on it or a hard drive from a malicious hacker’s computer system.

+  Depending on the circumstances, real evidence may also be conclusive evidence, such as deoxyribonucleic acid (DNA), that is incontrovertible.

+##### Documentary Evidence

+Documentary evidence includes any written items brought into court to prove a fact at hand.
+This type of evidence must also be authenticated.
+For example, if an attorney wants to introduce a computer log as evidence, they must bring a witness (for example, the system administrator) into court to testify that the log was collected as a routine business practice and is indeed the actual log that the system collected.

+Two additional evidence rules apply specifically to documentary evidence:

+* The _best evidence rule_ states that when a document is used as evidence in a court proceeding, the original document must be introduced.
+Copies or descriptions of original evidence (known as secondary evidence) will not be accepted as evidence unless certain exceptions to the rule apply.
+* The _parol evidence rule_ states that when an agreement between parties is put into written form, the written document is assumed to contain all the terms of the agreement and no verbal agreements may modify the written agreement.

+##### Testimonial Evidence

+Testimonial evidence is, quite simply, evidence consisting of the testimony of a witness, either verbal testimony in court or written testimony in a recorded deposition.
+Witnesses must take an oath agreeing to tell the truth, and they must have personal knowledge on which their testimony is based.
+Furthermore, witnesses must remember the basis for their testimony (they may consult written notes or records to aid their memory).

+Witnesses can offer _direct evidence_: oral testimony that proves or disproves a claim based on their own direct observation.
+The testimonial evidence of most witnesses must be strictly limited to direct evidence based on the witness’s factual observations.

+However, this does not apply if a witness has been accepted by the court as an expert in a certain field.
+In that case, the witness may offer an expert opinion based on the other facts presented and their personal knowledge of the field.

+##### Demonstrative Evidence

+Demonstrative evidence is evidence used to support testimonial evidence.
+It consists of items that may or may not be admitted into evidence themselves but are used to help a witness explain a concept or clarify an issue.
+For example, demonstrative evidence might include a diagram explaining the contents of a network packet or showing the process used to conduct a distributed denial of service attack.
+The admissibility of demonstrative evidence is a matter left to the trial court with the general principle that demonstrative evidence must assist the jury in understanding a case.

 #### Collecting Digital Evidence

 Collecting digital evidence can be particularly challenging due to the unique properties of digital information, and preserving the integrity of any evidence collected must be a primary concern when beginning an incident response.